Level 2 Apprenticeship

 - Felling and processing trees

-- Climbing trees using a rope and harness, and using elevated platforms
+- How to climb trees using a rope and harness, and using elevated platforms

-- Recognising different types of trees and shrubs
+- How to recognising different types of trees and shrubs

-- Identifying and managing pests, diseases and tree defects
+- How to identifying and managing pests, diseases and tree defects

 - Apprenticeship Certificate

 - Level 3 award in emergency first aid at work